michaeltroger/fhooe-check-exam-results/README.md

 # Check the FH Oberösterreich's Levis automatically for new exam results with Slack notification
 ## at https://levis.fh-ooe.at
+### Attention!
+This repo is no longer maintained, since I'm no longer a student at the FH Oberösterreich I can not verify if this approach still works.
+If you're a student there, then feel free to fork it.
 ## How does it work?
 The Chrome browser is opened and the Levis webpage is called.
 The login data is inserted and the form submited.
 On the logged-in grading overview the name of the newest graded course is compared with the one given by you.
 If it doesn't equal this name there must be a new exam result.